 I cannot permit my children to grumble when I treat one child differently.
 However, I am sinning against God and my children when I show preference for one over another.

 My children are very quick to point out if they feel unfairly treated.
 Each time my child accuses me of showing partiality, I evaluate the charge with thoughtful consideration.
 Often my children are correct, and I ask them for forgiveness.

 Jacob provoked his sons to anger when he gave special treatment to Joseph.
 Don’t follow Jacob’s example of favoritism.
 Love each of your children equally.

 Final Thoughts on Provoking Our Children to Anger

 Don’t be too quick to think you are blameless with God’s command in Ephesians 6:4.
 We provoke our children to anger in many subtle ways.

-Remember also that God will forgive us.
-He will gives us daily grace to raise our children in godly discipline and instruction.
+Nevertheless, God will forgive us and give us daily grace to raise our children in godly discipline and instruction.

 Be quick to ask your children for forgiveness.
 Be gracious with your children.
 Be vigilant to look for ways that you are provoking your children to anger and resentment.
 You might be surprised what you find.